 Are there risks or adverse effects?

 NO. There is almost a complete absence of adverse effects or complications from the use of Acupuncture.
 We use sterile, one-use, disposable, stainless steel needles to prevent risk of infection.
+Clients with pacemakers are not given electro-acupuncture.
+Pregnant women, people with haemophilia, or those who take blood thinners are treated with caution.

 How many Acupuncture treatments will be required?